ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/custom_metrics/custom_metrics.rst

 Creating a Custom Metric
 ------------------------

-To create a new custom metric, use a query in the following format:
+To create a new Custom Metric, use a query in the following format:

 .. code::